Relative Frequency Formula

 Frequency | 6 | 6 | 3 | 5 |

-A) What is the relative frequency of the picked candy being one of her favorites?
+A) Find relative frequency of the picked candy being one of her favourites?

-B) What is the relative frequency for the brown candy
+B) Find relative frequency of the brown candy

 Solution: Relative frequency = number of times an event has occurred / number of trials

-A) Relative frequency of the picked candy to be one of her favorites:
+A) Relative frequency of the picked candy to be one of her favourites:

 (Frequency of yellow + Frequency of red candy)/ 20 = 12/ 20 = 60%